 He duly put his shares into a family trust and handed over Haymarket’s management for most of the succeeding 27 years to Lindsay Masters as chairman and Simon Tindall, as managing director.
 It was the start of one of the UK’s most turbulent decades for politics and business.
 But Heseltine could never have imagined how successful the company would become in his absence.

 Profiles of the rising political star told of a self-made millionaire who had built one of the country’s most successful magazine groups before going into parliament.
-But, although he had set the company up for its future success, the stories were err ahead of their time.
+But, although he had set the company up for its future success, the stories were somewhat ahead of the reality.

-A Heseltine biographer described his “totally chaotic business” coming close to bankruptcy in 1962 when borrowings reached the then extraordinary £250k, as a result of magazine and residential property losses.
+A Heseltine biographer described his “totally chaotic business” coming close to bankruptcy in 1962 when borrowings reached the then extraordinary £250k, as a result of losses both from magazines and residential property.
 Haymarket had taken on its share of the Cornmarket debts and was financially fragile for several years.
 But the energetic founder kept his nerve and the company made its first real profit (£136k) in 1969.
-It so nearly didn’t happen.
+But it so nearly didn’t happen.

 Rescued by the printer